cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 }
 ```

-Once you've confirmed that your script matches this code, save your script, minimize Visual Studio, then switch back to the Unity Editor.
+Once you've confirmed that your script matches this code, **save** your script, minimize Visual Studio, then switch back to the Unity Editor.

 ![Attach script and test](../assets/walkthroughs/unity/2_raycast_at_plane/drag_into_camera.png)

 *Figure* **3.3** *Dragging HFExampleScript onto the Main Camera as a component.*

-The process for testing this script is identical to the process in [The Raytracer Tutorial]{@ref UsingTheRaytracer}.
+The process for testing this script is identical to the process in [The Raytracer Tutorial](@ref UsingTheRaytracer).
 Attach the script to the main camera, then press the play button and inspect your output.

 ![Switch To the Console](../assets/walkthroughs/unity/3_graph_generator/click_on_console.png)

 *Figure* **3.4** *How to view the Console Tab*

 Like in the previous tutorial, the output is at the bottom of the screen, but it doesn't fit in on one line, so it's cut off.
-To get a better view, click on the output itself, or click on the console tab circled in Figure 3.4 to view the console
+To get a better view, click on the output itself, or click on the console tab circled in Figure 3.4 to view the console.
+The console contains a history of outputs, as well as the option to click on any output message to get more information.

 ![View Console](../assets/walkthroughs/unity/3_graph_generator/console_view.png)

 *Figure* **3.5** *Highlighted Graph Output and how to switch back to the assets window*

-Once in the console window, click on the message containing our output, highlighted in blue in figure 3.5, for a closer look.
+Once the console tab is open, click on the message containing the graph generator's output, highlighted in blue in Figure 3.5, for a more detailed view.
 Like in Figure 3.5, the highlighted text should read:

 ```
 [(0.000,0.000,0.000), (-1.000,-1.000,0.000), (-1.000,0.000,0.000), (-1.000,1.000,0.000), (0.000,-1.000,0.000), . . .
 (10.000,7.000,0.000), (10.000,8.000,0.000), (10.000,9.000,0.000), (10.000,10.000,0.000)]
 ```

 > **Note:**  this is not the full list of nodes.
 The list has been truncated due to the size of the output.
-To view every node, we'll have to print them in a loop.
+To view every node, you must print them in a loop.

 Confirm your results match, then switch back to the previous view by clicking on the Project tab circled in red in Figure 3.5.
 After that, exit playmode by clicking on the blue play button at the top of the screen.
 If you've reached this point, then you have successfully generated a Graph using Human Factors and have completed this part of the tutorial.
 Next we will cover cases where the graph generator will be unable to generate a graph, and how to handle if a graph could not be generated.